YDX-2147483647/statistical-dsp/report.typ

 - The curve is *not stable around $0$ and $1/2$*.

   The phenomenon exists for any $N$, and the unstable range is more concentrated for larger $N$.
-(See @fig:variance-ns)
+(See @fig:variance-ns and @fig:variance-n-500)

   #figure(
     image("fig/variance-ns.png", width: 70%),